inductiva/inductiva/docs-sources/api-functions/cli/projects.md

 Projects in Inductiva serve as folders for organizing tasks.
-Using the CLI, you can list your projects and retrieve the outputs of all tasks in a specific projects.
+Using the CLI, you can list your projects and retrieve the outputs of all tasks in a specific project.

 ````{eval-rst}
 .. seealso::